 The class was really good and it was obvious that a lot of work had been put into creating a special experience for the little ones.
 Activities included songs with sign language, rattles with LEDs, flash cards and different autumnal fruit and veg which all gave Baby L the opportunity to explore, learn and develop.
 There was also a break in the middle of the session for supervised play and a much needed feed (the sprog, not me), prior to the bonfire and firework spectacular which included a fibre optic light show, bubbles, music and an inflatable pumpkin patch – Baby L was as mesmerised as I was!

 It’s incredible to see the change in Baby L each week.
 When we first went to the class, she was alert and interested but would often become a bit too over stimulated which would end in the inevitable cry.
 Just a few weeks on though, she’s very keen to take in everything that happens and has a particular fondness of anything and everything that emits light.
 This has helped massively when at home if she’s crying because I can pop her in front of the TV in her car seat and that keeps her entertained for ages!
 It’s also really nice going along to a class where we bond and play as a family – let’s be honest, most new parents don’t know how to interact with a newborn, so these classes have really helped us know how we can play with the little one when at home.

-As an added touch, Hertfordshire-based photographer Clare Tam-Im also came along for the session to snap some photos of the little scary monsters.
-Usually found taking photos at engagements, weddings and other special occasions, Clare put her skills to use to capture the excitement, wonder and downright confusion etched across the babies’ faces.
-Since becoming parents, we’ve always got a phone or camera in our hands capturing moments of her early days, so it was really nice to get some photos of us all playing and being together as a family.
-Below are a few snaps which Clare took of us during the session:
+As an added touch, a professional photographer came along for the session to capture the excitement, wonder and downright confusion etched across the little monsters’ faces.
+Since becoming parents, we’ve always got a phone or camera in our hands capturing moments of her early days, so it was really nice to get some photos of us all playing and being together as a family during the session: